-A VegTrug planter is another great option for a strawberry planter.
+VegTrug planters is another great option for a strawberry planter.
 These specialty garden planters are made to last.
 They’re also raised up off the ground, making them much more accessible and easy to use than traditional planter pots.
-They’re available in both wood and metal:
+They’re available in both wood and metal.

 Strawberries are extremely cute hanging out of a modern window box.
 Choose compact varieties that bear fruit over a long period.
 If you’re hanging them outside a kitchen or near a patio, be sure to look for some of the best-tasting strawberry varieties so you’ll have the tastiest berries possible for snacking on!

-Mr. Stacky classic stacking planters (and similar brands) are perhaps the best way to get a ton of strawberry plants into a very small square-foot space without spending a ton.
-These stackable plastic trays combine to make a tower with alternating open pockets for plants to peek out.
+Mr. Stacky’s classic stacking planters (and similar brands) are perhaps the best way to get a ton of fresh strawberries into a very small square-foot space without spending a ton.
+These stackable plastic trays combine to make a diy strawberry tower with alternating open pockets for plants to peek out.
 Some of these planters are a terra-cotta color (burnt orange), reminiscent of ceramic strawberry pots.

 The strawberry living wreath idea comes from Stephanie Rose of Garden Therapy.
 She has a full tutorial about how to make a wreath-shaped planter for strawberry plants that can be hung up as a living wreath!
 Check it out here: https://gardentherapy.ca/living-strawberry-wreath/

-A PVC pipe tower garden is a newer strawberry planter idea that’s like a giant, skinny, strawberry pot.
-Its just a piece of PVC pipe that’s had some holes drilled along the sides and then been mounted in the ground to stick up vertically like a tower.
-Generally 6″ or 8″ diameter pipe is used to allow for adequate soil volume for the plants.
+A PVC pipe tower garden is a newer strawberry planter idea that’s like a giant, skinny, pot.
+It’s just a piece of PVC pipe that’s had some holes drilled along the sides and then been mounted in the ground to stick up vertically like a tower.
+Generally, 6″ or 8″ diameter pipe is used to allow for adequate soil volume for the plants.